kkeirstead/DotnetMonitorConfiguration/README.md

 ## About

 The `dotnet monitor` configuration tool is designed to supplement the `dotnet monitor` diagnostic tool.
-This is not an official component of `dotnet monitor` and is currently considered a prototype with limited functionality.
+This is not an official component of `dotnet monitor` and is currently considered a prototype with limited functionality and testing.
 For bug reports or suggestions, file an Issue on GitHub or submit a Pull Request with your proposed changes.

 ## Usage